Flexible Spending Arrangements (FSAs)

 Application of Annual Dollar Limit Prohibition and Preventive Services Requirements to FSAs

-Under the Affordable Care Act (ACA), reimbursements from HSAs, Archer MSAs, FSAs or HRAs qualify only if made for a medicine or drug that is a prescribed drug, or insulin.
-Over-the-counter medicine obtained with a prescription will continue as a qualified medical expense.
+Under the Affordable Care Act (ACA), reimbursements from HSAs, Archer MSAs, FSAs or HRAs qualify if made for a medicine or drug that is a prescribed drug, or insulin.
+Over-the-counter medicine as well as some personal hygene items are now a qualified medical expense under the CARES Act.

 Tax Increase on Nonqualified Medical Expense Distributions from HSAs

-The ACA increases the excise tax, to 20%, on distributions from a Health Savings Account or Archer MSA if the distributions are not for a qualified medical expense (including over-the-counter medicines and drugs purchased without a prescription).
+The ACA increases the excise tax, to 20%, on distributions from a Health Savings Account or Archer MSA if the distributions are not for a qualified medical expense.

 Qualified Medical Expenses